usegalaxy-eu/operations/cpu_performance_issues.md

 - on the database server, a postgres restore took more than 10 hours

 See also original [issue](https://github.com/usegalaxy-eu/issues/issues/763)
+# 🎯 Goals
+The goal is stability, not maximum performance.
+We try to keep the CPU cores and the overall system from massively clocking down due to overheating.
+With the previous settings, we have seen the cores clocking down to 400MHz.
+Some cores got stuck there, only a reboot helped.
+# 📖 Manual + Firmware
+For the mentioned servers (sn{09-12}), the hardware platform is Gigabyte H262-Z63, Revision 100 and the user manual and firmware can be found [here](https://www.gigabyte.com/Enterprise/High-Density-Server/H262-Z63-rev-100) **However** the currently running Firmware on the machines is newer than on Gigabyte's web page, because Dalco, our service partner updated them.
+The original manual provided by Gigabyte is outdated as well, and the [Rev. A00 manual](https://www.gigabyte.com/Enterprise/High-Density-Server/H262-Z63-rev-A00#Support-Manual) should be more reliable with regards to BIOS settings.
+# 🔎 Debugging Strategy
 ## Software Interrupts
 `top -H` which displays threads, showed an unusually high activity of `ksoftirqd`, the deamon that manages software interrupts.
 There is one daemon process per CPU.
 Another symptom were kernel log messages about unusual long interrupts: